Fall 2015 Connections Info

 Common Literature Assignment

 Connections students join in a common literature experience and literature assignment.
-The 2014 selection is Frankenstein, which is available in the USU Bookstore.
-You are required to the read the book and upload the completed assignment to Canvas by your first class on Wednesday, August 20.
+The 2015 selection has yet to be made, and will be announced here in April.
+You are required to the read the book and upload the completed assignment to Canvas by your first class on Wednesday, August 26.

 After classes during Connections week, students are invited to participate in various evening activities.